ktenzer/keithtenzer.com/_posts/2021-12-03-building-ansible-operators-1-2-3.md

 **Build operator image and push to registry**
  <pre>$ sudo make docker-build docker-push IMG=quay.io/ktenzer/kubecraft-operator:latest</pre>
- If you are using quay.io as your registry make sure to login and make the image public so it can be accessed.
+ If you are using quay.io as your registry make sure to login and make the image is public so it can be accessed.

 ## Running Operator
  Now that we have the operator tested and the image built we can simply deploy it, create a CR and rule the world!
  The operator sdk makes this really easy and streamlines everything into a single command.
  <pre>$ make deploy IMG=quay.io/ktenzer/kubecraft-operator:latest</pre>

- BY default the operator will be installed into a project <pre>operatorName-system</pre> however you can change that by updating the project name in the PROJECT file.
+ BY default the operator will be installed into a project ```operatorName-system``` however you can change that by updating the project name in the PROJECT file under the root of the operator project.
 In this case we changed it to kubecraft-operator.

  We can remove the operator also using make.
  <pre>$ make undeploy</pre>